Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting/index.md

 | `redis`   | accurate, lesser performance impact than a `cluster` policy | extra redis installation required, bigger performance impact than a `local` policy                                                  |
 | `local`   | minimal performance impact                                  | less accurate, and unless a consistent-hashing load balancer is used in front of Kong, it diverges when scaling the number of nodes |

-There are 2 use cases that are most common:
+There are two use cases that are most common:

 1. _every transaction counts_.
 These are for example transactions with financial consequences.
 Here the highest level of accuracy is required.